 The Prevention Board annually awards over $2 million in grants to organizations for primary prevention programs and strategies that reduce the liklihood of child abuse and neglect and strengthen families.
 The Prevention Board must ensure that grants are distributed throughout all geographic areas of the state and in both urban and rural communities.
-Prevention Board grants are funding with federal CBCAP funds, state general purpse revenue and birth ceritifcate revenue and Celebrate Children Foundation funding.
+Prevention Board grants are funded with federal CBCAP funds, state general purpose revenue, birth ceritifcate revenue and Celebrate Children Foundation funding.
 Starting in state fiscal years 2022/23, the Prevention Board grant funding included Preschool Development Grant and Child Care Development Block Grant ARPA funds from the Department of Children and Families.

 Competitive Grant Making Process

 All grant applications undergo this multi-step review:

 - Submitted proposals are reviewed to verify eligibility and compliance with proposal requirements

 - Prevention Board approves the letters of intent and directs staff to start negoitations for contract deliverables